Pendleton Woolen Mills: Retail distribution

-Throughout the company's history its products had been sold in specialty stores and selected department stores, including, C. P. Bishop's original clothing store in Salem.
+Throughout the company's history its products had been sold in specialty stores and selected department stores, including, Charles Pleasant Bishop's original clothing store in Salem.
 In the 1980s Pendleton entered the retail business with a chain of company-owned and affiliated stores that sold the full line of Pendleton products.
 The company also began a direct to consumer catalog business and expanded into an ecommerce platform in the 1990s.